ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 There is no "global" open source license and different licenses are in use on different projects.

-For example. [chat-bot](https://tldrlegal.com/license/mit-license) uses the MIT License, whereas the [website](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) uses a Creative Commons license.
+For example, chat-bot uses the [MIT](https://tldrlegal.com/license/mit-license) License, whereas the website uses a [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) license.

 I might be from PA, but I am not going to fake being a lawyer and pretend to understand these licenses at a deep level.
 Licenses should always be reviewed before cloning or forking open source projects for commercial use.

 # So, Who Created The Website?

-This one is the most common misconceptions I hear.
-To me, it's also the funniest.
+This is the most common misconception I hear.
+For me personally, it's also the funniest.

 While I am the current maintainer of Destiny.gg, This includes the following duties: